simonhicks/csv-utils/README.md

 ### `enrich`

 This is where things get interesting.
 This script is used to enrich one csv using values from another.
-In this case, we're going to add the extra info from titles.csv to each row in the sales data from sales.csv.
+For the example, lets add the extra info from titles.csv to each row in the sales data from sales.csv.
 In SQL, this would be joining sales to titles where sales.film is equal to title.id

 ```
-$ head -n 11 sales.csv | enrich -l titles.csv -k id -d film | table
+$ cat sales.csv | enrich -l titles.csv -k id -d film | table
 date      location  format  amount  titles_id  titles_title                     titles_date titles_studio                     titles_price
 20150908  Tokyo     mp4     16.99   78         Up                               20090529     Pixar Animation Studios           16.99
 20150909  Tokyo     mp4     15.99   26         The Great Mouse Detective        19860702     Walt Disney                       15.99